 Improving access to the NCT on the part of all previously disadvantaged stakeholders has therefore been identified as an important strategic priority.
 Responsibility for delivering on this priority has been vested with the Corporate Services Division which has collaboratively worked with colleagues in other departments to put together a meaningful and achievable strategy.
 Over the past five years, the NCT has significantly improved its accessibility to the people of South Africa.
 It has, through Motion Courts, taken adjudication to the people in different cities in South Africa.
 To date, the NCT has begun a process of concluding MoU's with Thusong Centres in at least four of the nine provinces.
+However, the continued implementation of the Access Strategy was put on hold in March 2020 due to the Lockdown restrictions.
 The NCT has defined access as the ability:

-of consumers, filers, credit providers and other institutions to:

-- obtain relevant, useful, lawfully permitted and practical information about the NCT and its operations from anywhere, anytime; - o utilise the services of the NCT from anywhere, anytime; and - connect and engage over matters of mutual interest falling within the scope and mandate of the NCT.
+- of consumers, filers, credit providers and other institutions to: - o obtain relevant, useful, lawfully permitted and practical information about the NCT and its operations from anywhere, anytime; - o utilise the services of the NCT from anywhere, anytime; and - connect and engage over matters of mutual interest falling within the scope and mandate of the NCT.